nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-06-19-Overview of the Java Collections Framework.markdown

 * LinkedHashSet
 * TreeSet

-[HashSet]({{ site.baseurl }}{% post_url 2017-07-14-HashSet class in Java %}) - It stores its elements in a hash table.
+[HashSet]({{ site.baseurl }}{% post_url 2017-07-14-HashSet class in Java %}){:target="_blank"} - It stores its elements in a hash table.
 HashSet has best performance among all the implementations, but it makes no guarantees concerning the order of iteration.

-[LinkedHashSet]({{ site.baseurl }}{% post_url 2017-07-15-LinkedHashSet class in Java %}) - It stores its elements in a hash table with a linked list.
+[LinkedHashSet]({{ site.baseurl }}{% post_url 2017-07-15-LinkedHashSet class in Java %}){:target="_blank"} - It stores its elements in a hash table with a linked list.
 Here, the insertion order is preserved.

-[TreeSet]({{ site.baseurl }}{% post_url 2017-07-16-TreeSet class in Java %}) - It stores its elements in a red-black tree, which is a self-balancing binary search tree.
+[TreeSet]({{ site.baseurl }}{% post_url 2017-07-16-TreeSet class in Java %}){:target="_blank"} - It stores its elements in a red-black tree, which is a self-balancing binary search tree.
 It is substantially slower than HashSet, but the elements are ordered based on their value.

 ## Map
 Map is an object that maps keys to values.
 A map cannot contain duplicate keys.

 There are three primary implementations of the Map interface: